 Permanent employees are entitled to job-protected family or medical leaves of absence if unable to work due to pressing family or medical concerns, and maternity leave (beyond that provided) in the case of employee pregnancy.
 Family/Medical Leave is an unpaid leave of absence available to eligible employees in the event of a birth or adoption, or a serious illness of the employee or the employee’s child, spouse, or parent creating a need for extended family or medical leave.

-Permanent, full-time employees are eligible for up to six (6) weeks of paid Maternity Leave after one (1) year’s employment
+Permanent, full-time employees are eligible for up to six (6) weeks of paid Maternity Leave after one (1) year’s employment.

-Permanent, full-time employees are eligible for up to two (2) weeks of paid Paternity Leave after one (1) year’s employment
+Permanent, full-time employees are eligible for up to two (2) weeks of paid Paternity Leave after one (1) year’s employment.

-Permanent employees are eligible for up to twelve (12) weeks of Family/Medical Leave per year after one (1) year’s employment
+Permanent employees are eligible for up to twelve (12) weeks of Family/Medical Leave per year after one (1) year’s employment.

 Leave of absence rights available under other sections of this policy shall be counted towards the total time off available under this section.
-At the time Family/Medical Leave begins, any accrued personal leave, sick leave, or vacation leave will be paid
+At the time Family/Medical Leave begins, any accrued personal leave, sick leave, or vacation leave will be paid.

-Other accumulated fringe benefits such as seniority, retirement, service credits, sick leave, vacation leave, etc. shall not accrue further during the Family/Medical Leave
+Other accumulated fringe benefits such as seniority, retirement, service credits, sick leave, vacation leave, etc. shall not accrue further during the Family/Medical Leave.

-The library requests two (2) weeks advance notification of the intended return date
+The library requests two (2) weeks advance notification of the intended return date.

 Staff Development and Education